 As stated above, it is difficult for a student to opt out of an informal photo shoot that involves, for example, a view of The Heart or a crowd at an athletic event.
 While photo shoots are usually announced in campus communication vehicles, tight deadlines sometimes prevent these announcements.
 When announcements are made, it is hoped that students not wishing to participate will not be present.

 Concerns about the uses of individual images may be communicated to Web Communications and Services for images at the Website or to the Marketing and Communications staff for photos in print publications.
 We will try to resolve individual complaints while still meeting our important goals of visually representing the College.
 We ask your patience in this process.
 Expense is sometimes a consideration in our ability to change a photograph; sometimes an inventory of printed publications must be exhausted before the change can be put in place.

-The filming company should submit a written request including a description of the project, details about the use of campus locations or facilities, dates and times of shooting, numbers of people involved in each day’s shooting, types of activity to be filmed, list of equipment used in connection with the shooting, details of any student involvement planned and evidence of liability coverage to the Earlham College Public Affairs Office.
+The filming company should submit a written request including a description of the project, details about the use of campus locations or facilities, dates and times of shooting, numbers of people involved in each day’s shooting, types of activity to be filmed, list of equipment used in connection with the shooting, details of any student involvement planned and evidence of liability coverage to the Earlham College Marketing and Communications Office.

 The College reserves the right to approve the script as a condition of project approval and to deny the use of the campus in cases in which the content of the film or project does not support the mission or reputation of Earlham College.

-Public Affairs will inform the filming company of the College’s decision concerning the project.
-Public Affairs will coordinate the involvement of other campus personnel to work with the company (Events Coordinator, Safety and Security or Maintenance staff).
+Marketing and Communications will inform the filming company of the College’s decision concerning the project.
+Marketing and Communications will coordinate the involvement of other campus personnel to work with the company (Events Coordinator, Safety and Security or Maintenance staff).